Mishieck/jsonat/CONTRIBUTING.md

 - Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
 - Add unit or integration tests for fixed or changed functionality (if a test suite already exists).
 - Address a single concern in the least number of changed lines as possible.
-- Include documentation in the repo or on our [docs site](https://github.com/Mishieck/jsonat#readme).
+- Include documentation in the repo [here](https://github.com/Mishieck/jsonat#readme).
 - Be accompanied by a complete pull request template (loaded automatically when a pull request is created).

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.